-- 3. People for whom wearing a mask would create a risk to workplace health, safety, or job duty as determined by the relevant workplace safety guidelines or federal regulations. - G. If a passenger refuses to comply with an instruction given by a crew member with respect to wearing a mask, the foreign air carrier must: - 1.
+- 3. People for whom wearing a mask would create a risk to workplace health, safety, or job duty as determined by the relevant workplace safety guidelines or federal regulations. - G. If a passenger refuses to comply with an instruction given by a crew member with respect to wearing a mask, the aircraft operator must: - 1.
 Make best efforts to disembark the person who refuses to comply as soon as practicable; and - 2.
-Follow incident reporting procedures in accordance with its TSA-accepted security program or any applicable EAs and provide the following information, if available: - a.
+Follow incident reporting procedures in accordance with its TSA-approved standard security program and provide the following information, if available: - a.
 Date and flight number; - b.
 Passenger's full name and contact information; - c.
 Passenger's seat number on the flight; - d.
 Name and contact information for any crew members involved in the incident; and - e.
 The circumstances related to the refusal to comply.